 The maid looked around the edge of the cart after the second impact to see Ilse staring back at her in amazement and immediately panicked.
 Ilse began to laugh, but the maid’s fear overwhelmed her.
 The thought of hitting a guest with a laundry cart, not once, but twice, terrified the young woman.
 I’m sure visions of legal actions and probable termination flooded over her.
 Ilse, still laughing, walked over and put her arms around the maids’ shoulders.
-The maid’s relief could be felt all the way over to where I stood with the elevator operator who had graciously taken time to give us a tour of the historic old section of the iconic Asheville landmark.
+The maid’s relief could be felt all the way over to where I stood talking with Delores, the immaculately period dressed operator of the unique, 103 year old elevator, who had graciously taken time to give us a tour of the historic old section of the iconic Asheville landmark.

 |The balcony from which the "Pink Lady" fell..|

 Trying to find our way out of the massive labyrinth and back to the car was an adventure in itself.
 We ended up in the wrong wing, but the right wing, just in the wrong place.
 Yes, it was that confusing.
 Ilse and I had walked from the lower parking garage specifically to enter the world famous Grove Park Spa through the long, impressive grotto.
 The modern, 40,000 square feet subterranean spa cost a whopping $44 million, and, placed in the top 15 spas worldwide in 2008.
 It was worth seeing even if we didn’t partake of any of its services.

 I asked Ilse if anyone had flipped her hair while we were wandering around the hotel.